gpageot/JenkinsUE4/Documentation/SETUP.md

 This project will use perforce streams to manage the merge.
 But the same result can be implemented using branches.

-I recommend to create a specific user that only jenkins will use (As this user will have some special rights).
+I recommend to create a specific user that only Jenkins will use (As this user will have some special rights).

 It is really important to properly setup the perforce "typemap" before starting to add any files to perforce.

-I also have a slighty different setup than the one describe in Epic documentation.
+I also have a slightly different setup than the one describe in Epic documentation.

 You will need a perforce account with "Permission Level / Right" of level "admin"